 (a) Represents a cash payment equal to two-times base salary following a change in control and one-times base salary for a qualified termination without cause.
-Ms. Morais's annual base salary rate as of December 31, 2018 was \$600,000.
+Ms. Morais's annual base salary rate as of December 31, 2019 was \$600,000.

 (b) Represents a cash payment under the Company Severance Plan equal to two-times annual cash incentive opportunity in the event of a "Change in Control" (as defined in the plan).
-Ms. Morais's annual cash incentive opportunity rate as of December 31, 2018 was \$950,000.
+Ms. Morais's annual cash incentive opportunity rate as of December 31, 2019 was \$950,000.

-(c) Represents the value associated with the Equity Acceleration of the unvested portion of (i) the supplemental one-time RSUs granted in 2015 in the event of a termination of employment by Ally without cause and (ii) the RSUs and PSUs granted in 2016, 2017, and 2018 in the event of a termination of employment by Ally without cause or due to a Qualifying Termination, in each case, determined by multiplying the number of shares underlying the unvested portion of such award by \$22.66, which was the closing price of Ally common stock on December 31, 2018.
+(c) Represents the value associated with the Equity Acceleration of the unvested portion of the RSUs and PSUs granted in 2017, 2018, and 2019 in the event of a termination of employment by Ally without cause or due to a Qualifying Termination, in each case, determined by multiplying the number of shares underlying the unvested portion of such award by \$30.56, which was the closing price of Ally common stock on December 31, 2019.